100kW Commercial Solar System Cost

 However, most businesses fear going for solar batteries because of their high costs.
 What they don’t know is that commercial solar systems don’t require massive batteries.
 The solar battery size for your solar system might be similar to that of a residential system or even smaller.

-This is because commercial businesses utilize around 70% of their power during the day, leaving only 30% of the generated power for the battery or sending back to the grid.
+This is because commercial businesses utilize around 70% of their power during the day, leaving only 30% of the generated power for the battery or sending it back to the grid.

 Residential systems, on the other hand, need large batteries because they spend around 70% of their power at night.